Estimation of a probability in inverse binomial sampling under normalized linear-linear and inverse-linear loss: Motivation and considered loss functions

 This will be referred to as \emphmio{inverse-linear} loss.

 The loss function \eqref{eq: loss upper ratio gen}, in addition to providing a natural measure of estimation quality, namely generalized mean symmetric ratio, can be representative of incurred cost in specific applications.
-As an example, consider the production of a certain device which is subject to manufacturing defects, such as image sensors for digital cameras.
+In spite of this, it has not been used previously in the context of estimation problems, to the author's knowledge.
+As an example of application, consider the production of a certain device which is subject to manufacturing defects, such as image sensors for digital cameras.
 Several factors in the production process (such as the presence of dust particles) may result in a sensor with specific pixels systematically showing incorrect information.
 Since it would be too expensive to discard all sensors that have some defect, the commonly adopted solution is as follows.
 Each produced sensor is tested, and if the number of defective pixels is not too large it is accepted.
 The location of such pixels is permanently recorded in the camera, so that they can be corrected as a part of the processing applied by the camera to generate the image.

 In high-quality camera models, however, it may be desirable to use sensors with an extremely low number of defects.
 A possible procedure is to classify each produced sensor as ``premium'' or ``standard'', depending on whether the number of pixel defects is extremely low or merely acceptable.
 Premium sensors are reserved for advanced cameras, which incorporate high-quality lenses, whereas standard sensors are mounted in consumer-level cameras with average-quality lenses.
-For ease of exposition, these two types of lenses will also be referred to as premium and standard, respectively.
+For ease of explanation, these two types of lenses will also be referred to as premium and standard, respectively.
 The production of each type of lens is a more deterministic process than that of sensors, and thus the number of produced lenses of each type is easily controlled.

 It will be assumed that the manufacturer is primarily interested in its premium line of cameras.
 A number $S$ of sensors is to be produced, and the amount of premium lenses that will be required needs to be planned in advance.
 To this end, an estimate $\hatvap$ is made of the proportion $p$ of sensors that will turn out to be of the premium type (this can be done using inverse binomial sampling); and $S \hatvap$ premium lenses are made available.
 The actual proportion of premium sensors, $p$, may be lower than $\hatvap$, in which case some of the premium lenses will be left unused; or it may be greater, and then some of the premium sensors will not be used.
 In either case, some resources are wasted.
 If the cost associated with each unused part is $a$ for a sensor and $b$ for a lens, the risk computed from the loss function \eqref{eq: loss upper ratio gen} is the average cost of wasted resources per assembled premium camera unit.